-Agency Approved Complement Current Complement U of T St. George Campus 50 42
+Agency Approved Complement Current Complement U of T St. George Campus 50 42 copy with original signature on file at Board Office

 The Service continues to work together in partnership with U of T to identify individuals to be appointed and re-appointed as special constables who will contribute positively to the safety and well-being of persons engaged in activities on their properties within the City of Toronto.